RLL24187/CShell/README.md

 void redirectin(char **args, int * status, int prevlen); </br>
 * Takes parsed arguments, status for waiting, and prevlen is the number of tokens prior to '>' </br>
+* redirects to STDIN
 * Returns nothing </br>

 void redirectout(char **args, int * status, int prevlen); </br>

 * Takes parsed arguments, status for waiting, and prevlen is the number of tokens prior to '<' </br>
+* redirects to STDOUT
 * Returns nothing

 void forkit(char ** args, int * status); </br>